What should your car battery voltage be?

 Car battery voltage is the electrical potential provided by the vehicle’s battery and alternator and is measured in volts.

-As a general rule, car owners should regularly have their car battery checked during a service.
+As a general rule, you should have your car battery checked during a full or interim service.

-Voltage is the measure of electrical potential between two points in a circuit, and is essential to push electricity through wires and components.
+Car battery voltage is the measure of electrical potential between two points in a circuit, it is essential to push electricity through the car's wires and components.

 Weak voltage means that there isn’t enough power going to the end of the wires, and too much voltage can overpower it and break the system.